Fact Sheet

 - Week 1: apply the first patch on clean, dry, lotion-free skin.

-- Week 2: remove first patch and apply second patch on the same day of the week that you applied your first patch.
+- Week 2: remove the first patch and apply the second patch on the same day of the week as the first.

 How to start the patch